single-cell-genetics/cellsnp-lite/doc/manual.rst

 when pileup whole genome: ``--minMAF 0.1 --minCOUNT 100``.

 .. note::
-   This mode may output false positive SNPs, for example somatic variants or falses caussed by RNA editing.
+   This mode may output false positive SNPs, for example somatic variants or falses caused by RNA editing.
 These false SNPs are probably not consistent in all cells within one individual, hence confounding the demultiplexing.
 Nevertheless, for species, e.g., zebrafish, without a good list of common SNPs, this strategy is still worth a good try.